Effect of Advanced Age on Fertility and Pregnancy

 - Women contemplating pregnancy should optimize their health (eg, avoid smoking, achieve a normal body mass index (BMI) , avoid recreational drugs and alcohol) and seek doctor’s advice prior to trying for pregnancy.

 - Older women are at increased risk of pregnancy complications from: spontaneous abortion, ectopic pregnancy, fetal chromosomal abnormalities, placenta previa, some congenital anomalies, gestational diabetes, pre-eclampsia, and cesarean delivery.
-Such complications may, in turn, result in preterm birth.
-There is also an increased risk of perinatal mortality.
+These complications, in turn, can lead to premature birth, and there is also an increased risk of perinatal mortality.